JontiHudson/react-native-shared-state/README.md

 }
 ```

-_Again, by destructuring getState we have easy access to state properties._
+_Again, by destructuring state we have easy access to state properties._

 _Setting state will overwrite current property causing all components registered to the property to re-render_